-My story really begins where you find me today, writing my Cauda Equina Syndrome journey to put on the site, hoping that it will become a small part in what the CESA manages to achieve in raising awareness of the condition, helping stop the unnecessary suffering of even more people and providing support in every way to those people who have Cauda Equina Syndrome.
+My story really begins where you find me today.
+I’m writing my Cauda Equina Syndrome journey to put on the site, hoping it will become a small part in what the CESA manages to achieve in raising awareness of the CES.
+Ultimately helping stop the unnecessary suffering of more people and providing support in every way to those people who live with Cauda Equina Syndrome injuries.

 In September 2010 I herniated my L5 – S1 disc whilst I turned in my sleep.
-I had grumbling back pain before, which increased over a couple of months to the point where I wasn’t really getting any sleep due to the back pain and sciatica.
-Then one night I turned in my sleep and herniated my disc.
+I had grumbling back pain before.
+It had increased over a couple of months to the point where I wasn’t really getting any sleep due to the back pain and sciatica.
+Then, one night I turned in my sleep and herniated my disc.
 I had never felt pain like this before, or since.
 It took my breath away and I knew, as the pins and needles spread and the numbness crept in, that something terrible was happening to my body….

 At the time I was a single parent mum, self employed, running my own business, providing for my kids myself, I was quite proud of what I had achieved .
 I owned my own home, brand new company van, we enjoyed our holidays, and were happily living our lives.